 Happy Lemon is like Coco’s cousin.
 It can also be seen outside of China and is a staple in every shopping mall in China.
 You can’t miss their winking lemon logo, and their menu covers all of the basics.
 If you want to try a lot of random items, this is the (most affordable) place to do it!
 For example, the trend in China is milk tea with “salted cheese,” a sweet and salty cream that sits on the top of the tea.
 It’s better than it sounds, and if you don’t like it you can order a sweet fruit tea to wash it down.

 Warning: This major chain used to be quite popular, but it’s been the victim of mass copycats.
 We recommend avoiding shops with this name as the majority of them are not part of the chain and therefore the quality and flavor are extremely inconsistent.

-Coconut jelly 椰果 Yē guǒ: Made from coconut flesh, a lighter alternative to carb and sugar heavy pearls
+Coconut jelly 椰果 Yē guǒ: Made from coconut flesh, a lighter alternative to the sugar-heavy pearls.

 Red beans 红豆 Hóng dòu: Sweet red beans, a common dessert item in Asia.

 Taro pieces 香芋 Xiāng yù: Chunks of the sweet, starchy potato-ish purple vegetable, taro.